 I Mosaici...Mapping The Mosaics of Italy

-Italian art history, the intricate mosaics shown in the illustration are examples of this enduring art form found throughout the country.
+As we travel through my map of Italian art history, the intricate mosaics shown in the illustration are examples of this enduring art form found throughout the country.
 Strikingly beautiful, mosaics can certainly tell us much about Italy's history as well.

-Along the northeast co
+Along the northeast coast of the peni

-the octagonal San Vitale retains a solid almost severe exterior, belying the glorious art it holds.
+Constructed in the 6th century, the octagonal San Vitale retains a solid almost severe exterior, belying the glorious art it holds.
 Looking up at the golden halo mosaic surrounding the depiction of Emperor Justinian I felt the power of this great work of art.
 The ruler of the Byzantine Empire and conquerer of Ravenna stands before us with his eternally unblinking stare, a commanding presence in the stillness of the ancient basilica.
 On the opposing wall, a mosaic of Justinian's wife, Empress Theodora, gazes across the centuries toward her husband.
-The portraits of the royals, crowned with jewels and pearls, make it easy to imagine the pomp and ceremony surrounding their regal court.
+The portraits of the royals, c

 Heading south, we arrive in Rome at Santa Costanza, originally built by Emperor Constantine in 350 AD as a mausoleum for his daughter.
 Unpretentious on its exterior, the interior is filled with delicately designed mosaics giving the space an airy, ethereal atmosphere.
 What strikes me about these mosaics is that they employ a pale background; the images retain a very crisp and defined appearance.
 Here, the vault and walls are covered with ornate swirls of olive branches, grape vines, fruit, floral and geometric motifs.
-Objects float, as if suspended in space: painted urns, bowls, doves, peacocks, mortar & pestle
+Objects float, as if suspended in space: painted urns, bowls, doves, peacocks, mortar & pestle and other depictions of domestic life - each item lends its distinctive shape to become part of the whole design.

 Herculane